tgallacher/dotfiles/README.md

 find /nix/store -type d -name "*-raycast-*" -print
 ```

-We can then manually invoke the raycast binary, e.g.
+We can then manually invoke the Raycast binary, e.g.
 ```sh
 /nix/store/y5vlpzm7f1km0247bgl50lc89m3hp5nf-raycast-1.76.0/Applications/Raycast.app/Contents/MacOS/Raycast
 ```
-This will run the app from the terminal, consuming the terminal.
-This is enough to complete the 1st time setup; set the hotkey; and crucially, enable "_start at login_".
+This will run the app in the terminal (will consume the terminal window).
+This is enough to complete the 1st time setup; set the hotkey; and (crucially) enable "_start at login_".

-With that set, we can then close the Raycast in the terminal (`<C-c>`).
-At this point we can logout and back in.
+With that configured, we can now close Raycast in the terminal (`<C-c>`).
+At this point we need to logout and back in for our new settings to take effect.
 This will also reset and correctly load our shell environment with all the necessary nix set up within out PATH variable.

 #### Post Install: Manual steps